-Anyone that meets the entry requirements, regardless of their age or how qualified they already are, or even if they’ve already taken an apprenticeship provided that they are learning new skills.
+Anyone that meets any entry requirements set by an employer, regardless of their age or how qualified they already are, or even if they’ve already taken an apprenticeship provided that they are learning new skills.

 What do Apprenticeships cost?

 In addition to the cost of employing the apprentice, there are costs associated with their off the job training and assessments.
-These are agreed between the training provider and the employer.
-There is government funding available as a contribution towards the cost, see below ‘Who pays for Apprenticeships’.
+These agreed between the training provider and the employer.

 This is a tax imposed on employers whose payroll exceeds £3m.
 This tax is kept in a ‘levy pot’ and can ONLY be used for apprenticeship training.
 If employers don’t use this money within a certain timescale they will lose it.
 Many employers that pay the levy are using this money to upskill existing employees.

 Where an employer pays the levy, the funding for apprenticeship training comes from the levy pot.
 Where an employer does not pay the levy then they must contribute 10% of the cost of the apprentices training, and the Government pays the rest (90%).
 Each apprenticeship is set a Funding Band which indicates the maximum contribution that can be made from the levy pot or from Government.